SeawaterEtc/Learn_Robotic_Programming/README.md

 We are mostly using ROS, so it is very interesting.

 I am using WSL for Ubuntu 20-04 on Windows 11.
 Alright, to set it up go to cmd and check to see if you have wsl or not.

+I have to acknowledge that using ROS in WSL will face some issues.

 ```
 wsl
 ```